todogroup/opencodeofconduct/README.md

 It's very hard to develop a one size fits all code of conduct for open source communities, so we took template approach inspired by the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 This allows organizations to work off the core code of conduct while customizing it to their needs.

-#### What companies or commnities support or use the Open Code of Conduct?
+#### What companies or communities support or use the Open Code of Conduct?

 * Twitter: https://engineering.twitter.com/opensource/code-of-conduct
 * Box: http://opensource.box.com/code-of-conduct